Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

-This is $o(1)$ whenever $\delta(n)=o(n^{-\rho_H})$. \end{proof} Now, while we cannot apply \cref{lem: motif-upper} to the discrete case directly, we are able to exploit the relationship between the two models in order to obtain an analogous result.
+This is $o(1)$ whenever $\delta(n)=o(n^{-\frac{|V_H|}{|E_H|-1}})$.
+Now consider $I \sqsubseteq H$ minimizing $\frac{|V_I|}{|E_I|-1}$ and $P_I$ the restriction of $P$ to $I$.
+Since $(I,P_I)$ does not appear in $\mathcal{G}$ as a $\delta$-temporal motif whenever $\delta(n)=o(n^{-\rho_H})$ and $(I,P_I)$ must appear for $(H,P_H)$ to appear, we obtain the result. \end{proof} Now, while we cannot apply \cref{lem: motif-upper} to the discrete case directly, we are able to exploit the relationship between the two models in order to obtain an analogous result.
 In particular, we know from \cref{obs: bridge 2} that an occurrence of a $\beta$-temporal motif in the $T$ discretization of $\mathcal{G}$, sampled from $\Gamma_{[n]}(\psi)$, is at most as probable as the occurrence of a $\frac{\beta}{T}$-temporal motif in $\mathcal{G}$.
-We therefore obtain the following, as an immediate corollary of \cref{corr: CONT-LOWER}. \begin{restatable}{corollary}{CorrDiscLower} Let $H=(V_H,E_H)$ be a fixed static graph, $P=(E_H,\prec)$ a partial order on its edges, $\beta: \mathbb{N}\to \mathbb{N}$, $T:\mathbb{N}\to \mathbb{N}$ and $\mathcal{H}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi,T)$.
+We therefore obtain the following, as an immediate corollary of \cref{corr: CONT-LOWER}. \begin{restatable}{corollary}{CorrDiscLower} Let $H=(V_H,E_H)$ be a fixed non-trivial static graph, $P=(E_H,\prec)$ a partial order on its edges, $\beta: \mathbb{N}\to \mathbb{N}$, $T:\mathbb{N}\to \mathbb{N}$ and $\mathcal{H}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi,T)$.
 Then for $\frac{\beta(n)}{T(n)}=o(n^{-\rho_H})$, $\mathcal{H}$ does not contain $(H,P)$ as a $\beta$-temporal motif with high probability. \end{restatable} Together these provide the lower bounds on the existence threshold presented in \cref{thm: Continuous Existence} and \cref{thm: Discrete Existence} respectively.
 The upper bounds are slightly more complex to obtain.
 Our basic strategy is an application of the second moment method using our bounds on the variance obtained in \cref{lem: variance}.
 Unfortunately, due to the obstacles brought about by dependence discussed previously, \cref{lem: variance} only holds when $\psi$ is a Bernoulli random variable.
-The naive application of the second moment, then, yields the following pair of results (where we defer the near identical proof of the discrete version) which are both considerably weaker than the more general statements we require for \cref{thm: Continuous Existence} and \cref{thm: Discrete Existence}. \begin{restatable}{lemma}{LemWeakContUpper} Let $H=(V_H,E_H)$ be a fixed static graph, $P=(E_H,\prec)$ a partial order on its edges, and $\mathcal{G}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi)$, such that $\psi$ is a Bernoulli distribution, then for $\delta=\omega(n^{-\rho_H})$, $\mathcal{G}$ contains $(H,P)$ as a $\delta$-temporal motif with high probability. \end{restatable} \begin{restatable}{lemma}{LemWeakDiscUpper} Let $H=(V_H,E_H)$ be a fixed static graph, $P=(E_H,\prec)$ a partial order on its edges, and $\mathcal{H}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi,T)$, such that $\psi$ is a Bernoulli distribution, then for $\frac{\beta}{T}=\omega(n^{\frac{-|V_H|}{|E_H|-1}})$ $\mathcal{H}$ contains $(H,P)$ as a $\delta$-temporal motif with high probability. \end{restatable} \begin{proof}[Proof of \cref{corr: Weak-cont-upper}]
+The naive application of the second moment, then, yields the following pair of results (where we defer the near identical proof of the discrete version) which are both considerably weaker than the more general statements we require for \cref{thm: Continuous Existence} and \cref{thm: Discrete Existence}. \begin{restatable}{lemma}{LemWeakContUpper} Let $H=(V_H,E_H)$ be a fixed non-trivial static graph, $P=(E_H,\prec)$ a partial order on its edges, and $\mathcal{G}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi)$, such that $\psi$ is a Bernoulli distribution, then for $\delta=\omega(n^{-\rho_H})$, $\mathcal{G}$ contains $(H,P)$ as a $\delta$-temporal motif with high probability. \end{restatable} \begin{restatable}{lemma}{LemWeakDiscUpper} Let $H=(V_H,E_H)$ be a fixed non-trivial static graph, $P=(E_H,\prec)$ a partial order on its edges, and $\mathcal{H}=(V,E,\lambda)$ a random sample from $\Gamma_{[n]}(\psi,T)$, such that $\psi$ is a Bernoulli distribution, then for $\frac{\beta}{T}=\omega(n^{\frac{-|V_H|}{|E_H|-1}})$ $\mathcal{H}$ contains $(H,P)$ as a $\delta$-temporal motif with high probability. \end{restatable} \begin{proof}[Proof of \cref{corr: Weak-cont-upper}]

 From \cref{lem: variance} and \cref{lem: expectation},

 Since $H$ is fixed, applying \cref{lem: Poset-Extension} and using $\binom{a}{b}\geq \left(\frac{a}{b}\right)^b$,